 10. The idea is everything (Small)

 ‘An idea can change your life’ is a common phrase that we have heard all too often.
 Though this is true, ideas without proper implementation are worthless.
 Proper planning and set targets are necessary to put those ideas to work.
-There are some very important factors to consider after the idea of the product has been constructed.
+There are some very important factors to consider after the construction of the product idea.
 They are-

 - Choosing the right timing